aiocat/dll-crab/README.md

 ## Why?

-Because I can't find a GUI DLL Injector that written in Rust. and I decided to made an one.
+Because I can't find a GUI DLL Injector that written in Rust.
+And i wrote it myself!

 ## Methods